Last Updated on: 4th September 2023, 02:53 pm

 You may be forgiven for thinking that hermit crabs have iron constitutions, capable of eating anything.
-After all, if they survive in the wild by scavenging, they must occasionally find undesirable nourishment.
-While this is true, it also negatively impacts hermit crabs.
+After all, if they survive in the wild by scavenging, they must occasionally find undesirable foods.

-As per The Biological Bulletin, hermit crabs avoid foods that previously made them unwell.
-The journal refers to this as, “serious physiological upset,” typically associated with emotional responses.
+As per The Biological Bulletin, hermit crabs avoid foods that have made them unwell.
+The journal describes this as a “serious physiological upset,” typically associated with emotional responses.

-Feeding inappropriate food may damage the trust your hermit crabs have in you.
-To this end, you need to understand which foods are unsafe and unsuitable for hermit crabs.
-This list is not as exhaustive as the approved food list above but is arguably even more critical to learn.
+Feeding inappropriate food may damage the trust hermit crabs have in you.
+To this end, you must understand which foods are unsafe and unsuitable for hermit crabs.

 Hermit Crab Pellets

-If you’re new to caring for hermit crabs, pellets seem to be an easy dietary option.
-After all, these commercial foods are designed with hermit crabs in mind.
-The effectiveness of pellets is a source of debate among experienced crabbers, though.
+If you’re new to caring for hermit crabs, pellets seem like an easy dietary option.

-In theory, hermit crab pellets are palatable, appropriately sized sources of everything a hermit crab needs.
+Theoretically, hermit crab pellets are palatable and contain everything they need.
 Think of this foodstuff as the equivalent of small animal muesli.
-In reality, many hermit crab enthusiasts consider pellets to be toxic.
+In reality, many hermit crab enthusiasts consider pellets toxic.

-It is claimed that pellets contain harmful preservatives, in addition to heavy metals such as copper.
-These ingredients can be fatal to hermit crabs.
-A common claim is that pellets are constructed from general food waste that is bound together.
+It’s claimed that pellets contain harmful preservatives and heavy metals, such as copper.
+A common claim is that pellets are made from general food waste bound together.

 Moldy or Aged Foodstuffs

-If hermit crabs are scavengers, they will likely eat moody or spoiled food in the wild on occasion.
-This does not mean that such food is good for them, though.
+As hermit crabs are scavengers, they’ll likely eat moldy food in the wild.
+However, this doesn’t mean that spoiled food is good for them.
 If you have spoiled food, throw it in the garbage.
-Your hermit crabs are not organic waste disposal units.

 Saline water is an essential addition to any hermit crab enclosure.
 Hermit crabs rely upon saltwater to activate their senses, most notably smell.
 As per Proceedings of the Royal Society, saltwater vapors aid hermit crabs in detecting food aromas.

 When mixing salt into water, use marine salt.
-If you run out, do not use table salt as a substitute.
-Rush through an urgent order and try hand-feeding your hermit crabs in the meantime.
+If you run out, don’t use table salt as a substitute.

 Pesticides and Herbicides

-When discussing fresh fruits and vegetables earlier, we recommended getting organic to avoid harmful chemicals.
-It is not just fresh produce that merits this investigation, though.
-Some meats, for example, are treated with ethoxyquin.
+We recommended getting organic to avoid harmful chemicals.
+It’s not just fresh fruit and vegetables that merit this investigation because some meats are treated with ethoxyquin.

 Onions and Garlic

-Hermit crabs cannot develop anemia, but this does not make onions or garlic safe.
-These foods are considered fatal to insects.
-While hermit crabs are crustaceans, not insects, they are invertebrates.
-This means they share many qualities with their six-legged brethren.
+Onion and garlic are fatal to insects.
+While hermit crabs are crustaceans, not insects, they’re invertebrates, which means they share many qualities with their six-legged brethren.

-This issue is complicated by the fact that commercial hermit crab foods will contain traces of onion.
-This is typically due to the strong scent of the vegetable.
-Refer back to what we said about pellets, though.
-This is another reason to avoid such foods.
+This issue is complicated by commercial hermit crab foods containing traces of onion due to the strong scent of the vegetable.

-Popular consensus claims that citrus fruits, such as oranges and lemons, are toxic to hermit crabs.
-Technically, this is untrue.
-The belief stems from citrus trees, the bark of which does contain natural anti-pesticides.
+It’s claimed that citrus fruits, such as oranges and lemons, are toxic to hermit crabs.
+However, this is untrue.
+The belief stems from citrus trees because the bark contains natural anti-pesticides.

-What’s more, most hermit crabs will show no interest in citrus fruits.
-The scent alone of these foodstuffs will likely deter them from approaching.
-Even the smallest slice of lemon or orange in a fruit selection may make an entire meal unpalatable to your pets.
+Most hermit crabs will show no interest in citrus fruits because the scent will likely deter them from approaching.
+Even the smallest slice of lemon or orange may make an entire meal unpalatable.

-Hermit crabs are not fussy eaters, but this does not mean you can offer them anything.
-You must meet the nutritional and lifestyle needs of your hermit crabs.
-More importantly, avoid anything that would do them harm.
+Hermit crabs aren’t fussy eaters, but this doesn’t mean you can offer them anything.
+You must meet hermit crabs’ nutritional and lifestyle needs and avoid anything that would harm them.